telerik/reporting-docs/report-items/graph/chart-types/overview.md

 Choosing an appropriate chart type for successfully presenting data will determine how well the data can be interpreted when displayed in a chart form.
 For example, if your dataset contains a lot of data points relative to the size of the chart, it may be better presented by using an Area, Line, or Scatter chart.

-For more information about preparing your data depending on the selected chart type, refer to the article [Structure and Elements of the Graph]({%slug telerikreporting/designing-reports/report-structure/graph/structure%}).
+For more information about preparing your data depending on the selected chart type, refer to the article on the [structure and elements of the Graph]({%slug telerikreporting/designing-reports/report-structure/graph/structure%}).

 ## Supported Chart Types